hklages/node-red-contrib-sonos-plus/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/hklages/node-red-contrib-sonos-plus/master/LICENSE)

-A set of NodeRed nodes to control SONOS player in your local WLAN.
+A set of NodeRED nodes to control SONOS player in your local WLAN.

 This package uses code from **node-red-contrib-better-sonos**.
 I created this new package since the former package hasn't been maintained for more then a year.